 - Learn Well and Progress Daily -- Posters from the Chinese Cultural Revolution

 - Propaganda - The Medium is Never the Message!

 The focus of this collection is 19th century Ontario textbooks.

 As this collection is not catalogued, please use the online checklist to locate material.

 Children's Literature Collection

 This collection is an amalgam of a number of donations and purchases over the years, beginning with the 1944 gift of about 50 volumes from Harry Hereford.
 By 1966, with the addition of donations by Elizabeth Gray, John E. Gow and Wilfred Knight, the collection had grown to approximately 600 volumes.
-Since then, it continues to grow and contains a number of rare items.
+It now numbers includes more than 2000 volumes.